 I see high CPU usage (load average) on my MariaDB / MySQL database server during user index building or refresh.
 Is that normal?

 Yes.
-Indexing your registered users requires us to insert a row in wp_usermeta for each of them.
-We do this work in batches of 1000 users to avoid locking up your MariaDB / MySQL server.
+Indexing your registered users requires us to insert a row in your wp_usermeta tab;e for each of them.
+We do this work in batches of 5000 users to avoid locking up your MariaDB / MySQL server.
 Each batch takes server time.
-Once all the batches of index building or refresh are complete, your CPU usage will return to normal.
+Once all index building or refresh batches are complete, your CPU usage will return to normal.

 Can I use this if I have disabled WP_Cron and use an operating system cronjob instead?